 Federal Crime Lawyer in Las Vegas

 Being accused of a federal crime involves you in a process quite different than if you were charged with a state crime.
 The process is generally more complex and federal prosecutors can be particularly relentless and aggressive.
 Penalties also tend to be severe.
-It is vital you have a Las Vegas criminal defense attorney fighting on your side if you have been accused of a federal offense.
-Federal offenses include such crimes as:
+It is vital you have a Las Vegas criminal defense attorney fighting on your side if you have been accused.

-This is a federal offense according to 18 U.S.C.
+- Bribery: This is a federal offense according to 18 U.S.C.
 Chapter 11. § 202 of this chapter gives the definitions of the different types of bribery.
 It is against the law to bribe a public official, a witness, members of Congress and certain other individuals.

-18 U.S.C.
-Chapter 44 outlines the federal offenses involving the use and possession of firearms.
-According to § 922, it is unlawful to import, manufacture or otherwise “deal” firearms without a license.
-It is also unlawful to sell or give a firearm / ammunition to an individual if that individual has been convicted of a crime where the punishment is imprisonment for more than one year, illegal aliens and certain other individuals.
+- Certain Firearm Crimes: 18 U.S.C.
+Chapter 44 outlines the federal offenses involving the use / possession of firearms.
+Per § 922, it is unlawful to import, manufacture, or otherwise “deal” firearms without a license.
+It is also unlawful to sell or give a firearm / ammunition to an individual if that individual is an illegal alien or has been convicted of a crime where the punishment is imprisonment for more than one year.

-Mail fraud is unlawful per 18 U.S.C.
+- Mail Fraud: Mail fraud is unlawful per 18 U.S.C.
 Chapter 63.
 Some examples of mail fraud offenses include giving a fictitious name or address or attempting to scheme or defraud a person by means of mailed letters.

-RICO stands for the Racketeer Influenced and Corrupt Organizations Act in 18 U.S.C.
+- Racketeering: RICO stands for the Racketeer Influenced and Corrupt Organizations Act in 18 U.S.C.
 Chapter 96.
 Racketeering involves obtaining money by means of an illegal enterprise.
 Simply put, RICO deals with organized crime.

-Fraud by means of wire, radio or television is punishable by up to 20 years in prison.
+- Wire Fraud: Fraud by means of wire, radio or television is punishable by up to 20 years in prison.
 This crime is detailed in 18 U.S.C. § 1343.

 Legal Representation & Your Defense

-if you are under investigation for, or have been charged with a federal offense, so that you may have the legal representation you deserve.
+Contact a Las Vegas federal crime lawyer if you are under investigation for or have been charged with a federal offense so you can have strong legal representation.